opitz/docker_multihost/README.md

 * git clone this repository to the dedicated host
 * cd into the resulting directory (e.g. docker_moodle)
 * build and start the server by running 'sudo ./build_all.sh'.
 During installation you will be asked to edit/confirm the configuration of paths used.
 Directores will be created where they are not already present.
+* to update an existing installation cd in to this directory, run 'git pull' followed by 'sudo ./update_all.sh'.
-* point your browser to the IP address of the server
+* point your browser to the IP address of the server (if Docker multihost is running locally you may just use 'localhost').

 The multihost web interface
 ---------------------------